Getting Started Deploying Ruby on Rails Apps

 Test a Deployed App

-Use the cf CLI or the Apps Manager to review information and administer your app and your PWS account.
+Use the cf CLI or Apps Manager to review information and administer your app and your PWS account.
 For example, you could edit the

-Manage Your Application with the cf CLI
+Manage Your App with the cf CLI